-On Remembrance Sunday (10 November) and Remembrance Day (11 November), we commemorate those who served in the Armed Forces, their families, and civilians who lost their lives in times of conflict.
+On Remembrance Sunday (9 November) and Remembrance Day (11 November), Winchester district commemorates those who served in the Armed Forces, their families, and civilians who lost their lives in times of conflict.

 What is Remembrance Day?